rweather/uwpc/README.md

 BSD 4.3 systems and is written in K&R C.  It would need a lot of work to build it for modern ANSI C and POSIX compatible systems.

-See the [HISTORY](HISTORY.TXT) file for release notes on each version.
+See the [HISTORY.TXT](HISTORY.TXT) file for release notes on each version.

 Executables
 -----------